ekblad/symbolic_experiments/README.md

 The code that extracts the IWFM water pumping and delivery estimates from C2VSim can be found [here](https://github.com/giorgk/C2Vsim_FG_v2/tree/master/NSF_Liam).

 The code that extracts the land use data from the California Pesticide Use Reports can be found [here](https://github.com/nataliemall/crop_acreages_from_DPR_reports).

-The code that extracts the economic data from the California County Commissioner Reports can be found [here]().